-The fair value of deferred shares granted to employees for nil consideration under the short-term incentive scheme is recognised as an expense over the relevant service period, being the year to which the bonus relates and the vesting period of the shares.
+The fair value of deferred shares granted to employees for nil consideration under the short-term incentive scheme is recognised as an expense over the relevant service period.
 The fair value is measured at the grant date of the shares and is recognised in equity in the share-based payment reserve.
 The number of shares expected to vest is estimated based on the non-market vesting conditions.
 The estimates are revised at the end of each reporting period and adjustments are recognised in profit or loss and the share-based payment reserve.